int08h/nearenough/README.md

 # Nearenough
-**Nearenough** is a Java implementation of the [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization protocol.
-It provides both a Roughtime client and a (work-in-progress) Roughtime server.
+**Nearenough** is a Java client of the [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization protocol.

 Nearenough aims to be 100% interoperable with the wider Roughtime ecosystem.